Hot QCD Phase Diagram From Holographic Einstein-Maxwell-Dilaton Models: Holographic models for the hot and baryon dense quark-gluon plasma

+For holographic models where the holographic renormalization procedure is still not implemented, one cannot extract the pressure (and the energy density) directly from the renormalized on-shell boundary action, since such a quantity is still not available.\footnote{Notice, however, that holographic renormalization has been already successfully implemented for the EMD model of Refs. \cite{Cai:2022omk,Li:2023mpv}.} Nevertheless, in such a case, one may approximate the pressure of the dual QFT fluid as follows (for fixed values of $\mu_B$),

 where $T_{\textrm{low}}$ is the lowest value of temperature available for all solutions with different values of $\mu_B$ within the set of EMD black hole backgrounds generated with the grid of initial conditions considered.
 Eq. \eqref{eq:Papprox} ceases to be a good approximation for the pressure for values of $T\sim T_{\textrm{low}}$.\footnote{The reason for taking a finite $T_{\textrm{low}}$ instead of zero as the lower limit in the temperature integral of the entropy density in Eq. \eqref{eq:Papprox} is that it is numerically difficult to obtain solutions of the EMD equations of motion at very low temperatures.
 For instance, $T_{\textrm{low}}=2$ MeV for the calculations done in Ref. \cite{Grefa:2021qvt}.
-By varying the value of $T_{\textrm{low}}$ it is possible to numerically check the window of values for which the approximate results for the pressure remain stable within a given numerical tolerance.} The first law of thermodynamics then allows the calculation of the energy density of the medium according to
+By varying the value of $T_{\textrm{low}}$ it is possible to numerically check the window of values for which the approximate results for the pressure remain stable within a given numerical tolerance.} The energy density of the medium can be calculated from the thermodynamic relation,